mikera/vectorz/README.md

 While Vectorz has some support for linear algebra and big matrix computations, this isn't the primary focus.

-If you are interested in doing mathematical computations with large matrices, you might want to check out some of the more specialised linear algebra libraries:
+If you are interested in doing mathematical computations with large matrices, you might also want to check out some of the more specialised linear algebra libraries:

  - http://code.google.com/p/efficient-java-matrix-library/
  - http://code.google.com/p/java-matrix-benchmark/